 He has won a host of major journalism honors, including 17 Emmy Awards, a Peabody Award and an Edward R. Murrow Award for outstanding achievement in broadcast journalism.
 His books -- The Rainbow Comes and Goes: A Mother and Son on Life, Love, and Loss – and Dispatches from the Edge: A Memoir of Wars, Disaster, and Survival -- both topped the New York Times Best Seller List.

-Additional parking for the event will be in the Wintergreen Parking Garage - 23 Wintergreen Avenue (for GPS), which is a short walk across campus from the Lyman Center.
+Note: Additional parking for the event is available in the Wintergreen Parking Garage - 23 Wintergreen Avenue (for GPS)

 Please plan extra time to arrive, as the lecture will begin promptly at 7:00 p.m.